altwalker/altwalker/docs/how-tos/shared-state.rst

     :emphasize-lines: 12, 41

-Now we separated the navigation of the home page from the bloging, this way our models are easier to mantaine.
+Now we separated the navigation of the home page from the bloging, this way our models are easier to implement and maintain.

 .. only:: builder_html